JoeBiellik/localdns/README.md

 ```

 ### DD-WRT
-DD-WRT routers can directly update your IP address by using their built in dynamic DNS updater.
-Other routers may also work.
+Routers running DD-WRT can update your IP address by using the built in dynamic DNS settings found under Setup &rarr; DDNS.
+Other routers may also work but are untested.
 ```
 DDNS Service: Custom
 DYNDNS Server: localdns.in